yozh-io/xpirio-writings/writings/key_components_of_a_successful_web3_product_launch.md

 ### Leverage Onchain Social Growth
 You can expand your audience and find quality contributors by leveraging decentralized social networks.
-For instance, Farcaster now has nearly 750,000 FIDs, and Lens has surpassed 430,000 unique handles in H1 2024.
+For instance, Farcaster now has nearly 750k FIDs, and Lens has surpassed 430k unique handles in H1 2024.
-With Twitter overrun by bots, these new networks offer a valuable alternative.
+Unlike Twitter, which is overrun by bots and has crypto-unfriendly policies, these new networks provide a valuable alternative.
 Most users on these platforms are already familiar with the Web3 world, making it easier for you to connect with like-minded individuals and build a robust community around your product.

 ## Strategize Token Distribution

 ### Plan Effective Airdrops
-You can distribute tokens in a decentralized manner through airdrops.
+Airdrops are an effective way to engage your community and ensure fair token distribution.
-This strategy can engage your community and ensure fair token distribution, helping you build a strong user base.
+This strategy helps you build a strong user base.
 However, it's crucial to plan and execute them effectively to avoid potential problems and attract the right users.

 * On average, founders allocate 20% of the total token supply to airdrops.